Gelinator/ExDataAnalysisProject2/README.md

 ### Plot 6
 A logarithmic scale has been used for the Y-axis in order to show the amplitude of variations rather than absolute variations.

+## Plot Specific Hypothesis

+* Plot 4, Plot 5 and Plot 6:

+        All SCC codes relevant to coal contain at least one definition containing "coal" in any of the following columns (Short.Name, EI.Sector, SCC.Level.Three, SCC.Level.Four).

+* Plot 5 and Plot 6:

+        The definitions containing the "vehicle", "car", "truck", "buses", "moto", "mowers" represent all the Motorized Vehicles in SCC classifications.

 ## Technical details

 Built on